- Written by Dr.Mehmet Demircioglu

 Do not make the flight the main decision.
 Make medical readiness the main decision, then plan the flight around that.
 If you are still feverish, newly positive, short of breath, or exhausted, travelling for surgery is not sensible.
 The operation day is only one part of the trip.
 You still need airport movement, sleep, hydration, medication, swelling control, and follow up.

-For many international patients, the safer decision is made before flights are changed or paid again.
+For many international cases, the safer decision is made before flights are changed or paid again.
 A remote review cannot replace local medical help when symptoms are serious, but it can prevent a predictable mistake.
-If the clinic sees a clear reason to wait, postponing before travel is usually less stressful than cancelling after arrival.
+If the clinic sees a clear reason to wait, postponing before travel is less stressful than cancelling after arrival.

 What if I get COVID just before my appointment?

 Tell the clinic immediately.
 Do not arrive hoping the problem will disappear.
-If you are within the first two weeks after COVID, the usual answer for elective surgery is to wait.
+If you are within the first two weeks after COVID, the standard answer for elective surgery is to wait.
 If you are between two and seven weeks, the clinic needs to review symptoms, severity, risk factors, and travel plans before giving a surgical date.

 How should I decide if I have long COVID?